-As an experienced solo cruiser, you never hesitate to set out on your next cruise.
-We love to cruise solo on a whim, then take over an entire stateroom, do what we want when we want to do it.
+As an experienced solo cruiser, we never hesitate to set out on our next cruise.
+We love to cruise solo on a whim, take over an entire stateroom, do what we want when we want to do it.
 All looks really rosy.
 And it usually is.

 What cruise lines and fellow solo cruisers don’t want you to know about cruising solo probably isn’t what you’d would expect.
 No, it’s not about being alone on your balcony under a beautiful moonlit sky.
 Or having no one to schmear suntan lotion on your back.
 Dining alone in a crowded dining room.
 Or even having an end-of-the-cruise glass of champagne by yourself.
 None of these situations are unexpected or surprising.

 There’s a challenging side to a solo cruise that we, as solo cruisers, have simply had to adapt to and accept in order to survive.

 You probably know where I’m going with this one.
 The Dreaded Single Supplement.
 When a cruise line can fill a stateroom with two people, why should they give it away for only the price of one?
 Most times a solo cruiser will end up paying 200% for the stateroom.
 The only good thing about this is that with almost every cruise line, the solo cruiser only pays one tax and one port charge.
 A couple of cruise lines still charge a solo cruiser TWO port charges.
 That’s just highway robbery.

 Maybe you’ve heard about some ships that have a dedicated solo stateroom.
 There’s Norwegian Cruise Line, Cunard, Holland America, Royal Caribbean to name a few.